Research Division Rooms

 Review and longevity

 It is expected that research division rooms will develop organically according to the stage of development of research areas, the enthusiasm of groups of researchers, and the interests of the wider community.
-The FEBS Network Working Group will conduct reviews of activity, value and reach within the Research Division Room at 6-monthly interviews.
-Continuation of the group will be confirmed at 1-yearly interviews.
+The FEBS Network Working Group will conduct reviews of activity, value and reach within the Research Division Room at 6-monthly intervals.
+Continuation of the group will be confirmed at 1-yearly intervals.
 After 2 years, the curator and experts shall propose a new curator.